legumeinfo/website-ui-specs/gene-search/README.md

 # Gene search query

-This is the requirements doc for the LIS gene search to be implemented on the LIS Jeykll web site.
+This is the requirements doc for the LIS gene search to be implemented on the LIS Jekyll web site.

 ## Input